-Feet in Two Worlds has a staff of six part-timers and no office, but that hasn’t stopped the tiny nonprofit from making a significant contribution to efforts to increase diversity in public radio.
+Feet in 2 Worlds has a staff of six part-timers and no office, but that hasn’t stopped the tiny nonprofit from making a significant contribution to efforts to increase diversity in public radio.

 Run out of founder John Rudolph’s home in southern Maine, the 10-year-old organization has forged partnerships with respected news organizations and shepherded a slew of journalists from immigrant communities and the ethnic press into new careers.